Battle of Aleppo (2012–2016): Syrian government and allies

-Between 29 January and 14 March 2013, opposition activists reported about 230 bodies were found on the banks and in the Queiq River in Aleppo.
-They accused government forces of being the ones who executed the men since the bodies came down the river from the direction of government-held areas of the city.
-Human Rights Watch was able to identify at least 147 victims, all male and aged between 11 and 64.
-Human Rights Watch reported that family members of many of the victims testified that they were last seen in a government-controlled area or after they set out to cross into the area through two checkpoints, one manned by opposition forces and the other by government forces.
+Between 29 January and 14 March 2013, opposition activists reported about 230 bodies were found on the banks of the Queiq River in Aleppo.
+They accused government forces of being the ones who executed the men since the bodies came downstream from he direction of government-held areas of the city.
+Human Rights Watch identified 147 victims, all male and aged between 11 and 64, and noted that many family members of the victims reported that the men were last seen in government-controlled sectors or after attempting to cross checkpoints operated by government forces.
+While the report did not assign definitive blame, it asserted a high likelihood that the executions were committed by pro-government forces.

-In May 2014, the UN Security Council voted for the International Criminal Court (ICC) to investigate war crimes in the Syrian Civil War, but the resolution was vetoed by Russia and China.

-In 2014, the United Nations adopted Resolution 2139 which ordered the end of using barrel bombs in the battle.
-The Syrian Observatory of Human Rights stated that the Syrian army dropped 7,000 barrel bombs in the first five months of 2015, claiming the lives of 3,000 people.
-Amnesty International reported that barrel bombs killed 3,000 people in 2014.
+In 2014, the United Nations adopted Resolution 2139 which ordered the Syrian government to end the use of barrel bombs in the battle.
+The pro-opposition monitor Syrian Observatory of Human Rights (SOHR) stated that the Syrian army dropped 7,000 barrel bombs in the first five months of 2015, claiming the lives of 3,000 people across Aleppo Governorate in both the city and the larger countryside.
+Amnesty International reported that barrel bombs killed over 3,100 people across the entire province in 2014.
 Channel4 reported that videos have emerged online showing the Syrian army using barrel bombs.

-The Syrian government was accused of using the barrel bombs many times.
+The Syrian government was accused of using the barrel bombs in densely populated areas of the city many times during the battle.
 Some of them were: